pagkly/Zed/Investopedia3/The Ins and Outs of Expense Ratios.md

 Operating expenses vary according to the fund or stock; however, the expenses within the fund remain relatively stable.
 For example, a fund with low expenses will generally continue to have low expenses.
 The largest component of operating expenses is the fee paid to a fund's investment manager or advisor.

 Other costs include recordkeeping, custodial services, taxes, legal expenses, and accounting and auditing fees.
-Expenses that are charged by the fund are reflected in the fund's daily [net asset value (NAV)](https://www.investopedia.com/terms/n/nav.asp) and do not appear as a distinct charge to shareholders.
+Expenses that are charged by the fund are reflected in the fund's daily [[net asset value (NAV)]](https://www.investopedia.com/terms/n/nav.asp) and do not appear as a distinct charge to shareholders.

 Expense ratios can be modified in several ways.
 The expense ratio is most often concerned with total expenses, but sometimes, people want to understand gross expenses versus net.

 ## Components of an Expense Ratio

 Most expenses within a fund are variable; however, the variable expenses are fixed within the fund.
 For example, a fee consuming .5% of the fund's assets will always consume .5% of the assets regardless of how it varies.
 In addition to the management fees associated with a fund, some funds have an advertising and promotion expense referred to as a [12b-1 fee](https://www.investopedia.com/terms/1/12b-1fees.asp), which is included in operating expenses.
-Notably, 12b-f fees within a fund cannot exceed 1% (0.75% allocated to distribution and 0.25% allocated to shareholder servicing) according to [FINRA](https://www.investopedia.com/terms/f/finra.asp) rules.
+Notably, 12b-f fees within a fund cannot exceed 1% (0.75% allocated to distribution and 0.25% allocated to shareholder servicing) according to [[FINRA]](https://www.investopedia.com/terms/f/finra.asp) rules.

 A fund's trading activity, the buying, and selling of portfolio securities is not included in the calculation of the expense ratio.
-Costs not included in operating expenses are loads, contingent deferred sales charges (CDSC), and [redemption fees](https://www.investopedia.com/terms/r/redemptionfee.asp), which, if applicable, are paid directly by fund investors.
+Costs not included in operating expenses are loads, contingent deferred sales charges (CDSC), and [[redemption fees]](https://www.investopedia.com/terms/r/redemptionfee.asp), which, if applicable, are paid directly by fund investors.

 ### Key Takeaways